joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 Imagine the colour scheme in a new design system includes a key style: white text on a pale orange background.
 This won't be easy to read for most people and accessibility tests would confirm this.

 In this example, this colour issue has only been tested and proven to be an issue *after* the design system launch.
 This means there's insufficient time for a designer to create wholesale changes to the design system.
-Instead they need to force crude solutions &mdash; for example, using drop shadows behind text or creating new tints of colours that have not been formally signed off.
+Instead designers need to force crude solutions &mdash; for example, using drop shadows behind text or creating new tints of colours that have not been formally signed off.

  It's a particularly nasty anti-pattern because the more of these slightly crude design tricks used, the less likely it is that designers &mdash; or anyone with visual sensitivity &mdash; will seek accessibility input next time around.